 Look out for: Ny Carlsberg Glyptotek – An art museum built around the personal collection of Carl Jacobsen, the son of J. C. Jacobsen, who founded Carlsberg.

 Your first night train, an impressive 11 hours later and you’re in Amsterdam.
-A favourite of tourists for various reasons, Amsterdam is host to an impressive selection of culture, including the Anne Frank House, the Van Gogh Museum and the grand Rijksmuseum.
+A favourite of tourists for various reasons, Amsterdam is host to an impressive selection of some of the best museums in Europe, including the Anne Frank House, the Van Gogh Museum and the grand Rijksmuseum.
 If you also fancy stretching your legs after that train journey, Amsterdam is incredibly bicycle-friendly and cycling alongside the canals can make for unforgettable moments.

 Look out for: KattenKabinet – The “Cat Cabinet”, a museum entirely devoted to cats, with cats living on the premises.

 Ah, Paris!
 Of course Paris was going to make it onto this route.
-From the Louvre Museum to the Centre Pompidou, Paris is well known as a centre of all things culture.
+From the Louvre Museum to the Centre Pompidou, Paris is well known as a centre of European culture & museums.
 While there, make sure to have a stroll along the Seine and take in the sights.

 Look out for: Le Musée des Égouts de Paris – The Paris Sewer Museum, which takes you underneath the city for a tour of the sewer network.

 Another night train, another city!
 If you’re needing a bit of a break from museums and need a bit of a dance, Berlin is the place for you.
 Berlin is famous for its club nights, with standard nights going on far longer than many other places – until 7 or 8am.
-Otherwise, Berlin is full of museums and galleries, including Checkpoint Charlie, the Old National Gallery and the Jewish Museum.
+Otherwise, Berlin is full of some of the best museums in Europe, including Checkpoint Charlie, the Old National Gallery and the Jewish Museum.
 Museums are such a big thing, there’s even an island dedicated to them!